giuseppetrivi/cripto-notification-telegram-bot/README.md

-# cripto-notification-telegram-bot
+# crypto-notification-telegram-bot
 ## What is this?
 cosa è, lo scopo del bot e dove si può provare @CryptoNotification_bot

 ---
-## Libraries and services used.
+## Libraries and services used

+---
 ## How does it work?

+---
-## How to adapt on your own server.
+## How to adapt on your own server

+---